About Daffodil Day

-- Enabling cancer patients who aren't going to survive their diagnosis to die at home, cared for by Irish Cancer Society Night Nurses and surrounded by loved ones in the comfort of their homes.
+Enabling cancer patients to spend their final days at home, cared for by Irish Cancer Society Night Nurses and surrounded by loved ones in the comfort of their homes.

 Every one of us has been touched by cancer.
 And despite the frightening statistics progress is being made.

 Thanks to cancer research more people are surviving cancer now than ever before.
 Along with providing vital supports for people affected by cancer the Irish Cancer Society has invested €25 million in lifesaving research since 2010.